desmccarter/ladywood/README.md

 ### Problems when using SeleniumQA PageFactory

-Using Selenium QA PageFactory out of the box, all page classes are created manually by the tester (or developer).
+If Selenium QA PageFactory is used out of the box then all page classes are created manually by the tester (or developer).
 This can often lead to complications:

 #### 1. Problems with element rich pages